-Pharmacology: Pharmacodynamics: Mode of Action:
+Pharmacology: Pharmacodynamics: Mode of action:

 Voriconazole is a triazole antifungal agent.
 The primary mode of action of voriconazole is the inhibition of fungal cytochrome P-450 mediated 14 alpha-lanosterol demethylation, an essential step in fungal ergosterol biosynthesis.
 The accumulation of 14 alpha-methyl sterols correlates with the subsequent loss of ergosterol in the fungal cell membrane and may be responsible for the antifungal activity of voriconazole.
-Voriconazole has been shown to be more selective for fungal cytochrome P-450 enzymes than various mammalian cytochrome P-450 enzyme systems.
+Voriconazole has been shown to be more selective for fungal cytochrome P-450 enzymes than for various mammalian cytochrome P-450 enzyme systems.

 In 10 therapeutic studies, the median for the average and maximum plasma concentrations in individual subjects across the studies was 2,425 ng/mL (inter-quartile range 1,193 to 4,380 ng/mL) and 3,742 ng/mL (inter-quartile range 2,027 to 6,302 ng/mL), respectively.
 A positive association between mean, maximum or minimum plasma voriconazole concentration and efficacy in therapeutic studies was not found.

 Pharmacokinetic-pharmacodynamic analyses of clinical trial data identified positive associations between plasma voriconazole concentrations and both liver function test abnormalities and visual disturbances.

 Successful outcome in this section is defined as complete or partial response.

 Aspergillus infections - efficacy in aspergillosis patients with poor prognosis: Voriconazole has in vitro